Lotteries in Australia: Super 66

-after the main Tattslotto draw.
+after the main TattsLotto draw.
 Super 66 costs $1.10 per game.
 A six-digit "winning number" is drawn, and players win prizes by matching either its first or last digits.

 It was initially intended as an "add-on" game, and in most states Super 66 could only be bought in conjunction with another game, but has more recently become a standalone game, meaning that it can be bought by itself.
 Super 66 entries are usually computer-generated although some states allow registered players to record their favourite Super 66 numbers and play them like in other games.

 To win First Division, players must match the winning number with their entry exactly.
 Otherwise, fixed consolation prizes are won if at least the first two or last two digits match.
 Using 123456 as an example drawn number, there are five divisions:

 The First Division prize can jackpot for 25 consecutive weeks (as of 20 January 2007).
 On the 26th draw with no winners, the jackpot is "rolled down" to the next highest division with winners.

 State Lotto Draws

-In addition to the Saturday Tattslotto draw, most states and territories' lottery corporations hold their own lottery draws, playable only in their state (or states, in the case of Tattersalls) of their jurisdiction.
+In addition to the Saturday TattsLotto draw, some state and territory lottery jurisdictions hold their own lottery draws, playable only in their jurisdiction.